ep1cac/ep1cac.github.io/content/posts/flag_shop.md

 >>>
 ```

-However, when I tried to buy 2386093 flags, I am thrown deep into debt!
+However, when I try to buy 2386093 flags, I am thrown deep into debt!

 ```
 These knockoff Flags cost 900 each, enter desired quantity